HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 $print("PARAMS = "+get_params());
 ```

 Don't forget to compile in order to update the `.n` file before browsing your script.
-You can now set HTTP parameters `(your url)?p1=v1;p2=v2....` and see them displayed on your web page.
+You can now set HTTP parameters `(your URL)?p1=v1;p2=v2....` and see them displayed on your web page.

 ## Script versus Application

 Since Neko is separated into two different phases: *compile* and *run*, you cannot directly see the modifications you're making to your script since you need to compile first.
-This have several advantages :
+This has several advantages :

 - it runs faster

-- syntax is checked at compile-time, before you browse the page
+- the syntax is checked at compile-time before you browse the page

-	- you don't need to have *sources* on the server, binaries only is ok
+	- you don't need to have *sources* on the server; having only binaries is ok
 	- you can run your module in *application mode* (see below).

-Right now, however, everytime a request is made by the browser, Mod_neko is loading the module and executing it.
+Right now, however, every time a request is made by the browser, Mod_neko is loading the module and executing it.
 If you have a very big script it might take some time (although it's already faster than other web scripting languages).

-The idea of running in *Application Mode* is to have an initialization phase for your script that will create objects, load libraries, initialize global datas, and then setup an *entry point* which will be the function called for every request.
+The idea of running in *Application Mode* is to have an initialization phase for your script that will create objects, load libraries, initialize global data, and then setup an *entry point* which will be the function called for every request.
 Here's a small sample :

 ```neko
 $print("Initializing...");